CenturyLinkCloud/APIDocs/Getting Started/api-v20-authentication-overview.md

     {"message":"We didn't recognize the username or password you entered.
 Please try again."}

-The following .NET code demonstrates how a user can make a secure API request to retrieve the root Group in a particular data center.
-Note that the __bearerToken__ is added to the header of the request.
+7. Submit a request: the following .NET code demonstrates how a user can make a secure API request to retrieve the root Group in a particular data center.
+Note that the __bearerToken__ is added to the header of the request, with a prefix of "Bearer ".

     HttpClient authClient = new HttpClient();

     authClient.DefaultRequestHeaders.Accept.Add(new MediaTypeWithQualityHeaderValue("application/json"));

-    // Add bearer token to the header authClient.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", "[LONG TOKEN VALUE]");
+    // Add bearer token to the header authClient.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", "Bearer [LONG TOKEN VALUE]");

     HttpResponseMessage message = await authClient.GetAsync("https://api.ctl.io/v2/datacenters/DEMO/CA1");